What is the Ozone Layer?

 Cl (g) + O3 (g) → ClO (g) + O2 (g)

 This reaction breaks down the ozone.
-CFC compounds are agents which release chlorine radicals in the atmosphere and cause damage to the ozone layer.
+CFC compounds are agents which release chlorine radicals into the atmosphere and cause damage to the ozone layer.

 Ozone is a polar molecule and to understand this we need to have a look at the structure of Ozone.
 Ozone resonates between two structures which are shown below: